-FAMU shall endeavor to retain, at a minimum, an existing 48 acres of the University's property, which has been previously identified and determined to be environmentally sensitive as Conservation land use zones on the Future Land Use Map.
+FAMU shall endeavor to retain, at a minimum, an existing 48 acres of the University's property as Conservation land use on the Future Land Use Map, which may contain environmental features.

 FAMU shall identify the developable parcels on the University's property and shall establish and adopt intensities and densities to be implemented for each land use zone shown on Table 4.1 and Figure 4.A.
 These standards shall serve as maximum development thresholds for each land use zone.